odebroqueville/tagify/README.md

 pip install openai-whisper inflect pymupdf keybert torch 'numpy<2'

-Finally, we will need to install ffmpeg and tag using Homebrew:
+Finally, we will need to install ffmpeg and tag (from https://github.com/jdberry/tag) using Homebrew:

 brew install ffmpeg tag

 We should now be ready to run the script:

 python ~/tagigy.py

+As a final word, I strongly recommend viewing all your tags with Tagception (from https://madebyevan.com/tagception/).
+The only thing really missing now id a graph view.